goedgeai/dropt-cli/README.md

   Run "droptctl CMD -h" to learn more about a specific command.
   ```
-- Since there are default values for DrOpt server address and project config file,
+- While there are default values for DrOpt server address and project config file,
-  it suffices to pass the __user token__ to `droptctl` in most cases.
+  it suffices to pass only the __user token__ to `droptctl` in most cases.
-- In aforementioned example, simply run the following command
-  under the project folder to start a new DrOpt project:
+- For example, simply run the following command to start a new DrOpt project:
   ```console
   $ droptctl -t [your token] create
   ```

 ### Resume a DrOpt Project (will be available soon)

 > The `resume` function will be available after the coming server maintenance.
-Please stay tuned to our announcement for updates!
+> Please stay tuned to our announcement for updates!

 * To resume a project, run the following command under the project folder:

   ```console
   $ droptctl -t [your token] resume
   ```
-* After executing `droptctl resume`, if any project progress file is found under the project folder, there will be a prompt that provides a resumable project list.
+* A prompt will list all project found in the local cache.
+  User then select one he wants to resume.
   ```console
   ?
 Which project would you like to resume?
 (Use arrow keys)
     [project 120: dummy] progress: 2/100 (created at 2020-05-08T15:46:54.059234+00:00)